 Install the Sharepoint integration

 Start by downloading the installation file for the SharePoint Online (365) plugin.
+The installation file for the web part add-on is available under item 5.

 1. Upload the SharePoint package to the App Catalog